Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

-\begin{rmk} The fractal Euler characteristic was investigated first in \cite{WinterLlorente}.
-In higher dimensional ambient spaces, the local fractal Euler characteristic and the local Minkowski content belong to the class of fractal curvature measures as introduced by S.\,Winter in \cite{Winter_thesis}.
-Although the notion of curvature is appropriate only in higher dimensional ambient spaces, we will use the terminology from higher dimensions and refer to the fractal Euler characteristic and the local Minkowski content as the \emph{0-th and 1-st fractal curvature measure} respectively. \end{rmk}
+\begin{remark} The (average) fractal Euler characteristic was investigated for self-similar sets in \cite{WinterLlorente}.
+In higher dimensional ambient spaces, the local Minkowski content and the local fractal Euler characteristic belong to the class of fractal curvature measures as introduced by S.\,Winter in \cite{Winter_thesis}.
+However, the notion of curvature is appropriate only in higher dimensional ambient spaces and therefore not in the context of the present article. \end{remark}

-We will see that the fractal curvature measures of limit sets of cGDS do not always exist.
-In these cases, however, the following average versions do exist. \begin{defn}[Average local fractal Euler characteristic, average local Minkowski content] Let $Y\subset\mathbb R$ denote a non-empty compact set.
-Provided that the weak limit exists, we call